Milton, Ontario: Basketball

 The Milton Stags are a youth basketball club and affiliated member club of Basketball Ontario and Basketball Canada.

 Cricket

 Cricket activities in Milton started in 2002 from the play fields around Bishop Reding School and later in 2012 from the turf pitch at the Boyne park.
 Initially, cricket was played in the T-10 format using tape tennis balls.
-Around 2012, Sal Saeed (president - MCGA) worked with Milton town to setup the first authentic cricket field at Sherwood park.
+Around 2012, Sal Saeed (president - MCGA) worked with Milton town to set up the first authentic cricket field at Sherwood park.
 Currently, there are multiple clubs in Milton participating in various indoor/outdoor tournaments.

 Curling

 Milton Curling Club is a member-owned volunteer club with four sheets of ice and is open from October to April.

 Cycling

 The Niagara Escarpment forms an excellent natural training ground for mountain biking and road cycling in Milton.
 Milton is also home to the Mattamy National Cycling Centre, opened in 2015, which includes the headquarters and practice facilities for Cycling Canada, as well as Canadian Cycling Hall of Fame.